cw26378/UdacityCarND-Traffic-Sign-Classifier/README.md

 `the random number =  1200`
 `the label number of this sign is: 36 ; and the designated sign is:  Go straight or right`

-![Selected traffic sign image with label][./examples/random_image_example.png "Go straight or right"]
+![Selected traffic sign image with label][image3]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
+#### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to convert the images to grayscale because the most identifiable patterns of traffic signs are shapes and edges, and that grayscale images have 3 times smaller input size compared to RGB images.

 Here is an example of a traffic sign image before and after grayscaling.

-![An Example of image before and after grayscale][./examples/grayscale_exp-before.png ./examples/grayscale_exp-after.png ]
+![An Example of image before and after grayscale][image2]

 As a last step, I normalized the image data because the normalization will help to speed up the training of neural network and be better prepared for different input data.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: